jmunevar/new-year-numi-nosu-ai-hackathon/README.md

-# new-year-numi-nosu-ai-hackathon
+# VibeTune

-Team "New Year Numi ❤️" - Nosu AI Hackathon
+A Team "New Year Numi ❤️" collaboration for Nosu AI Hackathon 2025-01-15

+"Behold!
+Like a master chef unveiling a banquet, we serve not mere notes, but a symphony of emotions upon the golden platter of melody."